kintokeanu/Fix_My_Code_Challenge/0x00-challenge/README.md

 **problem**

-it seems that there is an issue with how you are updating the prev pointers of the nodes when deleting a node from a doubly linked list.
+it seems that there is an issue with updating the prev pointers of the nodes when deleting a node from a doubly linked list.

 `(*head)->prev->prev = (*head)->prev;`